-As a purpose-led business focused on delivering better everyday health with humanity, we understand the strength of feeling and sensitivity around the use of animals in research.
-In this position, we set out our approach to the use of animals in research, our responsibilities to ensure high standards of care, welfare, and treatment for animals when no alternative method is feasible and testing is scientifically justified, as well as longer-term commitments to reducing the future need for the use of animals in research.
+As a purpose-led business focussed on delivering better everyday health with humanity, we understand the strength of feeling and sensitivity around the use of animals in research.
+In this position, we set out our approach to the use of animals in research, our responsibilities to ensure high standards of care, welfare, and treatment for animals when it is absolutely necessary that they are used, as well as longer-term commitments to reducing the future need for the use of animals in research.